MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-LabelPolicy.md

 ```

 ### -AdvancedSettings
 The AdvancedSettings parameter enables client-specific features and capabilities for the sensitivity label policy.

-The settings that you configure with this parameter are supported only by the Azure Information Protection unified labeling client and not by Office apps that support built-in labeling.
-For more information how to configure these advanced settings, see [Custom configurations for the Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations).
+Most of the settings that you configure with this parameter are supported only by the Azure Information Protection unified labeling client and not by Office apps that support built-in labeling.
+For instructions, see [Custom configurations for the Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations).

+Only the advanced settings of *OutlookDefaultLabel* and *DisableMandatoryInOutlook* are supported by Office apps that support built-in labeling,.
+These two settings let you have a default label and mandatory labeling configurations that are specific to Outlook email messages, so you can have different configurations for Word, Excel, and PowerPoint documents.
+For more information, see [Outlook-specific options for default label and mandatory labeling](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#outlook-specific-options-for-default-label-and-mandatory-labeling).

 ```yaml
 Type: PswsHashtable